 The monitor has n 27 inch IPS display which wraps you in a world of entertainment with every corner of the screen at the same distance from your eyes from a uniform viewing experience without blind spots.
 The Acer ErgoStand lets you pivot, tilt, swivel and moves up or down the monitor according to your comfortable viewing angle.

 The Acer Predator XB271HU sports 100%RGB color gamut and 6 axis color adjustments ensuring the highest level of color accuracy.
 Also, there is an Ultra Low Motion Blur (ULMB) technology that makes moving objects sharp and reducing ghosting or smearing effect.

 This LG monitor features a 27 inch IPS 16:9 display with 4K resolution (3840 x 2160 pixels) and comes with support for AMD FreeSync technology for smooth gameplay and reduction of tearing.
-It has a refresh rate of 60Hz, a response time of 5ms, HDR10, 450 nits brightness, and height adjustable stand.
+It has a refresh rate of 60Hz, a response time of 5ms, HDR10, 450 nits brightness, and a height-adjustable stand.

 It comes with gaming modes like DAS mode, black stabilizer custom modes, and flickering free technology.
 For connectivity, there are 2 HDMI ports, 1 Display Port, 1 Audio-Out Port, and 1 Headphone port.

-This is the final list of the best Gaming monitors in the market.
+This is the final list of the best gaming monitors in the market.
 You can select them according to your gaming type, preferences and brand selection.
-Also, keep in mind about the other components in your gaming rig.
+Also, keep in mind the other components in your gaming rig.